-- Total Number of Air Source Heat Pump units in a community or utility, annual installation growth, and percentage breakdown of building and housing units by fuel source. - Forecasted loads in 1 to 5 years.
+• Total Number of Air Source Heat Pump units in a community or utility, annual installation growth, and percentage breakdown of building and housing units by fuel source.

 Establish and provide valuable energy planning and modeling metrics from State data sources, where available and requested (such as DMV electric vehicle registrations and Air Source Heat Pump (ASHP) installation) by individual communities.